smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 ## The Dynamic Duo

 Despite being all over the map—of Cambridge, at least—Nadeem is thoughtful in how he approaches projects, Nejad says.
 And when it comes to danger!awesome ventures, Nadeem’s got a solid partner in Ali.
-“They know their strengths and weaknesses, and they can counter-balance each other out,” Nejad says.
+“They know their strengths and weaknesses, and they can counterbalance each other out,” Nejad says.

 “I’m kind of trying to steer the ship and make it a bigger ship,” Nadeem says.
 “There’s a lot of time when Ali is on the ground, running around filling gaps.”